segmentio/terraform-segment-data-lakes/aws_datalake/README.md

   # workspaces, this hook allows the generated IAM policies to be given unique
   # names.
   suffix = "-prod"

+  # segment_region is an optional field that allows you to setup Data Lakes in eu-west-1.
+The default will be us-west-2
+  segment_region = "us-west-2

   s3_bucket    = aws_s3_bucket.segment_datalake_s3.id
   external_ids = values(local.external_ids)
 }